nstack/stackhut/docs/usage/index.rst

 Usage
 *****

-StackHut is comprised of several components, the StackHut hosting platform, command-line tool (CLI), and the stackhut runtie library.
+StackHut is comprised of several components, the StackHut hosting platform, command-line tool (CLI), and the stackhut runtime library.
 In this reference sectio we describe each comopnent in detail.

 .. toctree::